davidonzo/apiosintDS/docs/source/userguidemisp.rst

 	.. note::
-		Read and write permissions are required for the system user running the MISP instance (depends on your installation options, should be one between www-data, misp, apache, others...)
+		Read and write permissions are required for the system user running the MISP instance (depends on your installation configuration, should be one between :confval:`www-data`, :confval:`misp`, :confval:`apache`, others...)

 .. confval:: Plugin.Enrichment_apiosintds_cache_timeout_h